ylhyra/ylhyra/project/server/inflection/README.md

 0 - Not applicable, dependent on style.
-1 - Correct, default value, most words and inflec5on forms.
+1 - Correct, default value, most words and inflection forms.
 2 - Used, not as good
 3 - Not good
 4 - Very bad